 If you keep Bettas together and they breed without your interference, it’s important for you to remove the female as soon as she lays her eggs.
 Otherwise, the male will see her as a threat to the eggs and attack her.

 Once the eggs hatch, it’s also important to remove the fry from your Betta tank, as they can be eaten by their parents.
 The fry can be kept together until they reach a certain size, but then you will have to separate the males (and most likely, the females as well).

 If you are worried about the risks of housing your male and female Bettas together, but would still like multiple Bettas in your aquarium, another option is to keep females only.
 This is referred to as a sorority tank, and although there are still risks of aggression, females are more likely to get along with each other without a male present.

 Sororities will still need large, wide tanks, plenty of hiding places, and slow introductions to one another.
-It’s also worth noting that there should be at least 4 females, so that a hierarchy can be established without too much aggression.
+It’s also worth noting that there should be at least 4 females so that a hierarchy can be established without too much aggression.

 Alternative Tank Mates for Bettas

 In conclusion, while it is possible for multiple Bettas to be kept in the same tank, it’s risky and a difficult thing to accomplish, even for seasoned aquarists.
 In truth, Bettas are solitary creatures by nature and will be very happy and fulfilled when kept alone.
-However, if you have the space want to add other fish to your tank for your own benefit, there are other species that have been known to live peacefully with Bettas: plecos, corydoras, snails, and ghost shrimp are all interesting additions that won’t cause a fuss with your Betta.
-As long as you do your research and take time to prepare, you will surely find a peaceful tank mate for your Betta.
+However, if you have the space and want to add other fish to your tank for your own benefit, there are other species that have been known to live peacefully with Bettas: plecos, corydoras, snails, and ghost shrimp are all interesting additions that won’t cause a fuss with your Betta.
+As long as you do your research and take the time to prepare, you will surely find a peaceful tank mate for your Betta.